Onurhandtr0/Vue-Weather-App/README.md

 # If the project doesn't work for you
 Sign up "https://openweathermap.org/" and give api key and put them app.vue file.

+*Note: The "node_modules" folder is missing in the project.
+So create your own project and change the files.*